mcrawfo2/go-msx/ops/restops/docs/controller.md

   can populate with response outputs.
 - `error`: An error to be applied to the defined (or style default) error response body.

-If the Outptut Port structure is excluded from the declaration of your return values, you are expected to use an `http.ResponseWriter` to manually send the success response (or return an `error`).
+If the Output Port structure is excluded from the declaration of your return values, you are expected to use an `http.ResponseWriter` to manually send the success response (or return an `error`).